 We see DAV132 as a real game-changer for C. difficile prevention.

-Have a look at the DAV132 webpage and video presenting its mechanism of action: https://davolterra.com
+Have a look at the DAV132 webpage, and a video presenting its mechanism of action: https://davolterra.com

 The video is highly illustrative of what C. diff. is, how C. diff. is triggered, and how DAV132 could prevent the colonization of the intestinal microbiota by C. diff. and the occurrence of the infection.